starling-lab/starling.utdallas.edu/_news/2018-10-02-special-editor-frontier.md

 author: StARLinG Lab
 ---

-Prof. Sriraam Natarajan is serving in the editorial board as one of the speciality chief editors in the area of Machine Learning and Artificial Intelligence for [frontiers in Big Data](https://www.frontiersin.org/journals/big-data#editorial-board).
+Prof. Sriraam Natarajan is serving on the editorial board as one of the speciality chief editors in the area of Machine Learning and Artificial Intelligence for [frontiers in Big Data](https://www.frontiersin.org/journals/big-data#editorial-board).